 However, unlike investor-owned companies that often resist green energy to maximize their profits, the public generally supports green energy.
-Communities, when organized, are often "Well, Florida's energy situation is ruled by the investor-owned utilities...And they would be very keen on solar power, if they owned the sun.
+"Well, Florida's energy situation is ruled by the investor-owned utilities...And they would be very keen on solar power, if they owned the sun.
 So, what they've done instead is they've spent, oh, \$20-\$30 million-that we know of-fighting rooftop solar."